TBen2000/StayAwake/README.md

 # StayAwake
 This repo contains a script that keeps the computer from sleeping and keeps you active on apps like Microsoft Teams.
+It does so by pressing the F13 key every 6 seconds.
+The F13 key doesn't exist physically but virtually, so most of the programs shouldn't react to it.

+To use it, simply download "stayawake.ps1".
+Then right click and select "Run with PowerShell".

+This script does not require any installation or admin rights.
+Also, it just runs on Windows machines.